lukelovekin/T2A1_Workbook/README.md

 Like the Selection sort, this sorting method also has a big O notation/ time complexity of 0(n2) which has a Quadratic O Notation value as the size of the array (n-1), each element may have to be compared until all elements are sorted which can take (n-1) times. n*n = n2.
 In best-case scenario though if all elements in the array were already sorted  then the time complexity would only be O(1) or O(n)

-Comparison:
-In comparison with the Selection sort method, this method is a lot simpler and has a much better best case complexity since selection sort has in all cases a O(n2) com

 ```
 def bubblesort(array):